 When my son was a toddler, he used to watch Barney.
 While I found the purple dinosaur a bit annoying, each year when the days begin to grow shorter and the cicadas commence their symphony, ironically, I find myself singing a Barney song called “I Like Autumn.”
 That’s because I do like this season and, for a number of reasons, I think it is Pittsburgh’s best.

 Say what you will, but the weather in Pittsburgh can be quite mercurial.
 Winter in the Pittsburgh area is often dreary, cold, miserable and seemingly lasts until Memorial Day.
 While spring in the city is lovely, too often it is ruined by frost or monsoonal rains.
 Summers in Pittsburgh are often characterized by the three H’s: hazy, hot, and humid.
 But then comes the refreshing relief of fall.
-By the time September rolls around, the sweltering humidity has usually dissipated from the atmosphere leaving the area with sparkling blue skies and brilliant sunshine.
+By the time September rolls around, the sweltering humidity has usually dissipated, leaving the area with sparkling skies and brilliant sunshine.
 Days are pleasant and nights are made for sleeping with the windows open.
-October is generally our sunniest month.

 Pittsburgh is a leaf-peepers paradise.
-Unlike people from other parts of the country, we don’t have to travel to New England to see mother nature in all her autumnal glory; she puts on a show right here.
-Our woods blaze with color starting in late September, spurring even the most rooted of couch potatoes to get out and immerse themselves in this technicolor spectacle.
+Trying to spot the first leaf to change color is a little game I like to play with myself.
+We don’t have to travel to New England to see mother nature in all her autumnal glory; she puts on a show right here.
+Our woods blaze with color starting in late September.
+I love taking walks and immersing myself in this technicolor spectacle.

 If you like to imbibe in a brew, this is a great time of the year.
 Many breweries whip up special, seasonal beers in the fall, and recently, brew-your-own establishments have opened where you can visit and learn how to create your own beer.
 Oktoberfests proliferate with celebrations at the Hofbrauhaus, Old Economy, Penn Brewery, and a variety of other places.